Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 "**Grrr!**"

-Eunie's eyes got watery, trembling as it evokes her memory.
-She gritted her teeth as she got reminded.
+Eunie's eyes turned shaky, after so long, they finally reunited!
+With gritty teeth, she couldn't stop her past fears from taking over her attention.

-Taion noticed and cut her shock short, "Eunie?
+Noticing her abnormality, Taion prompted and brought back her attention,  "Eunie?
 What is it?"

 She turned to look at him, "It's...
 Nothing."
-Then look back at the moebius, "This guy just does my head in, is all."
+Then looking back at the moebius, "This guy just does my head in, is all."

 Manana: "He very condescending."

-Lanz: "I couldn't agree more.
-Let's shut him up then."
+Lanz: "**I couldn't agree more.
+Let's shut him up then.**"

 "Heheheheheheheh....."

 "Pffft!"

-The moebius transformed back to the human form.
-It was comprised of two moebius, D and J.
+The moebius teleported to the bridge they were standing from above the auto balancer.
+They exit their moebius formed; it was an Interlink between D and J.

+"Huhuh!"

 Lanz was shocked, "Joran...
 You're here too..."

 Putting his hands behind his head, "Ahahahahah..."

-D put his hands to his back, found the button, and remove his helmet.
+D put his hands to his back, found the button, and remove his helmet, and revealed his face.

-Noah: "So that's what you look like..."
 Yellow-brownish hair, some shaved moustache, tanned skin, crimson iris, and thick eyebrow.
 He had an earring on his right ear, not his left.
 Not very special.
+Though, the feathers around his shoulders really stretches from his jacket!

+Noah: "So that's what you look like..."

 He replied, "Whadda ya think?
 Quite the looker, eh?"